May. 01, 2022

 • Neurologic complications from systemic anticancer therapies impact quality of life and remain an important source of dose-limiting toxicity.

-• The neurotoxicities of chemotherapy are widely known, but targeted agents and immunotherapies are also associated with neurologic complications.
+• Although neurotoxicities of chemotherapy are widely known, targeted agents and emerging immunotherapies are also associated with unique patterns of neurologic complications.

 • Early recognition and prevention may help avoid permanent neurologic damage.